SarangDeshmukh7/Learn-Python/README.md

 - Existing programmers who want to improve their career options by learning the Python programming language.
 - If you are an expert Python programmer with extensive knowledge, and many years’ experience, then this notebook is probably not for you

-### 🔭 I will try to add more problems in near future.
+### 🔭 I will try to add more examples in near future.